 - Red Cross Blood Drive

 - Huggie Pillows for the cardiac recovery unit at Chester County Hospital

 - Knittany Lion Needleworks – blankets for Project Linus

 - Martin Luther King Jr. Day of Service

-For more information on Penn State Brandywine and its commitment to public scholarship, please email Laura Guertin (firstname.lastname@example.org).
-For more information on campus-community volunteering efforts and collaborations, please email Ronika Money (email@example.com), Coordinator of Student Programming and Services.
+For more information on Penn State Brandywine and its commitment to public scholarship, please email Lynn Hartle (LCH1@psu.edu).
+For more information on campus-community volunteering efforts and collaborations, please email Ronika Money-Adams (firstname.lastname@example.org), Director of Student Affairs.